JeremyAnsel/xwa_hooks/xwa_hook_weapon_rate/zip/readme.txt

 By default, the "is impact spinning enabled" setting is the global value (1).
 The ImpactSpinningSpeedFactorPercent is a percent applied to the craft speed on computing the spinning.
 The default value is 100.
 The ImpactSpinningAngleFactorPercent is a percent applied to the angle between the craft and the weapon on computing the spinning.
 The default value is 100.

+By default, the value for MaxSystemDamages is 1000.
+By default, the value for Weapon284_LaserIon_Damages is 1.
+By default, the value for Weapon285_LaserIonTurbo_Damages is 2.
+By default, the value for Weapon290_LaserIonTurbo_Damages is 4.
+By default, the value for Weapon296_MagPulse_Damages is 30.

 See TieFighterWeaponRate.txt and TieBomberWeaponRate.txt.